How to Say You’re Not Feeling Well Professionally

 As soon as you recognize burnout symptoms, it’s a good time to ask your boss for a mental health day.

-To put it simply, you don’t want to sound like you’re complaining, but taking care of yourself and your productivity.
-For instance, you can say something like this:
+Simply put, you don’t want to sound like you’re complaining, but taking care of yourself and your productivity.

 “I really care about my job performance, but I’m not feeling well today.
 Taking a day off to relax and recharge would mean a lot to me.”